jtablesaw/tablesaw/saw/docs/Saw Table Store.md

 Other possible enhancements include:

 - Save formatting information with the table.
-For example you could specify that floating point columns should be printed as percentages with 2 decimal places.
+For example, you could specify that floating-point columns should be printed as percentages with 2 decimal places.
 - Ability to store indexes with the table
 - Ability to store queries with the table (in query format, or as selections?)
 - Ability to encrypt the data while it's streaming, so it's secure on the wire and on disk